Our Story

 Today

-We are the same 501(c)(3) corporation, and we continue our support of the Laramie Animal Shelter in the same ways as before, including paying for spays/neuters, major medical expenses, and behavioral training for the animals at the Laramie Animal Shelter.
-We have also expanded what we do to include: Foster & Adoption programs; a Trap, Neuter, Release (TNR) Program; and providing support for Albany county people and their pets.
+We are the same 501(c)(3) corporation, and for more than a decade we funded spays/neuters, major medical expenses, and behavioral training for the animals at the Laramie Animal Shelter, contributing over $527,000 between 2014 and early 2026, when the city moved to fund its shelter directly.
+Today our energy goes into our own programs: Foster & Adoption programs; a Trap, Neuter, Release (TNR) Program; and support for Albany County people and their pets.

 Our Next Chapter